 User-generated content has recently become a very important sales tool for businesses.
 Many of your potential customers rely on comments, questions answered, product review to make an informed purchase.
 New customers are always looking for feedback from existing customers.

 Email Marketing – Hopefully by now you have an email marketing database that can begin generating revenue for your new company.
 Ongoing email marketing is one of the most important sales generating in e-commerce today.
 Every day you should do something to grow your email database.
 You may consider a social media contest or giveaway to encourage people to sign up for your marketing emails.
 You can also use onsite email collection strategies like entry pop-up messaging or exit pop-up (exit intent) messaging to gain new customer emails.
 You should definitely add an email sign up field to your header or footer.

 Email marketing serves to drive both sales and traffic to your website.
 In addition, you can use email marketing to lead people to your blog content or new service or product pages.
 Work hard to curate your email marketing database and you will start to see increased revenue and traffic for your efforts.
 Remember, email marketing is a long-term strategy.
 Keep working on it every day and it will continue to grow into one of your most powerful revenue generating tools.

 Once you have executed the strategy laid out in Part One and Part Two of Digital Strategy From Scratch, you will be ready to really dig into analytics and make the necessary changes to continue your e-commerce growth strategy.
-We will discuss these data based improvements in Digital Strategy From Scratch: Part Three but until then, keep driving new traffic to your website every day!
+We will discuss these data based improvements in How to Create a Digital Marketing Strategy Part Three but until then, keep driving new traffic to your website every day!